JohnySeven/TWatchSK/README.md

 Perhaps more important, it receives SK Notifications so that you know immediately when something important is going on with your boat, no matter where you are on the boat or what you're doing.

 It runs exclusively on the [LILYGO T-Watch-2020 watch](http://www.lilygo.cn/prod_view.aspx?TypeId=50053&Id=1290&FId=t3:50053:3), which is based on an ESP32 microcontroller.
-(BAS: Any limits on which version of the T-Watch 2020 it runs on?)

 ![image](https://user-images.githubusercontent.com/15186790/125843967-e44c8015-d0a8-4099-8e00-b63a9b4c29cb.png) ![image](https://user-images.githubusercontent.com/15186790/125844616-d3264ca2-3667-4789-9cda-456e79ba2aa9.png) ![image](https://user-images.githubusercontent.com/15186790/140789761-97ee13f6-3feb-4521-9606-0127ba0ffb9a.png)